-- Changes in legislation and other legal requirements - Changes in work processes, control measures, equipment, organization and work location - Introduction of new products, processes and services - Introduction of new developments in health and safety knowledge or technology - 2.
-Hazard & Risk Assessments - Changes in processes, equipment, etc., are often coupled with changes in work processes, therefore, potentially presenting new hazards.
-Duncor shall ensure new hazards are not overlooked. - When new hazards are identified, new risk assessments must be conducted as per Duncor's Hazard Assessment & Controls Procedure in Element 2. - 3.
-Determination and Implementation of Controls - Management / the Health & Safety Coordinator will use the Hierarchy of Controls, found in Duncor's Control Procedure in Element 3, to identify to most appropriate control measure for each hazard. - Once control measures have been determined, Management shall ensure implementation.
+- Changes in processes, equipment, etc., are often coupled with changes in work processes, therefore, potentially presenting new hazards.
+Duncor shall ensure new hazards are not overlooked. - When new hazards are identified, new risk assessments must be conducted as per Duncor's Hazard Assessment & Controls Procedure in Element 2.

+3. Determination and Implementation of Controls

+- Management / the Health & Safety Coordinator will use the Hierarchy of Controls, found in Duncor's Control Procedure in Element 3, to identify to most appropriate control measure for each hazard. - Once control measures have been determined, Management shall ensure implementation.